gvwilson/sensibleadventures/misc/bear-02.md

 followed by two long ones.
 A moment later a handful of soldiers came trotting across the courtyard from various directions.

 "Does the cloud need anything?"
-Prince Lormay asked while the sergeant gave the new arrivals their orders.
+Prince Thokmay asked while the sergeant gave the new arrivals their orders.

 "Just water," Noxy said, rubbing her bruised arm.
 "She'll be all